-EARLY CHILDHOOD EDUCATION/w ELEMENTARY Add-On
+EARLY CHILDHOOD EDUCATION

-The early childhood major is a program designed for students interested in working with children in pre-kindergarten through sixth grade.
-This program leads to pK-6 certification in South Carolina.
-The early childhood major combines observations of young children, instructional methodology, program planning for pK-6 children, and information about the child's social, emotional, physical and intellectual development.
+The early childhood major is a program designed for students interested in working with children in prekindergarten through third grade.
+This program leads to Pre-K-3 certification in South Carolina.
+The early childhood major combines observations of young children, instructional methodology, program planning for Pre-K-3 children, and information about the child's social, emotional, physical and intellectual development.